 Avoid popular trap hands like K-J, A-T, Q-T, etc. Although they look nice, you run the risk with them of making a hand that's second-best at showdown.
 The chips you lose at that juncture may be the difference between cashing and bubbling.

-Just as they do in a No-Limit tournament, the blinds are going to be going up.
+Just as they do in a No-Limit tournament, the blinds will go up.
 They usually increase every 10-60 minutes, depending on the tournament.

 As the blinds rise, players' stack-to-blinds ratios become worse.
 Some players tighten up, just trying to make it to the next level.